JananiBalabaskar/DatabaseTesting_Midterm/README.md

 DELETE FROM Books
 WHERE BookID = 4;
 ```
-## SQL Queries for the following requirements
+## 4. SQL Queries for the following requirements

-### To display authors who have published more than 2 books in the same genre within the last 2 years
+### Requirement 1: To display authors who have published more than 2 books in the same genre within the last 2 years
  ```
 SELECT
     a.AuthorID,